mladenjovanovic/shorts/README.md

 (e.g., sprint drills), session, week, to multiple weeks.

 Here is an example of the data collected during one basketball session for a single person.
-Duration was aprox.
-90min with 20Hz sampling rate.
+Duration was approx. 90 min with 20 $Hz$ sampling rate.
 This is the positional data:

 ``` r
 data("LPS_session")